turingschool/curriculum/source/projects/blogger.markdown

 Note that there are no changes necessary to Article because the foreign key is stored in the Tagging model.
 So now lets generate these models in your terminal:

 {% terminal %}
-$ rails generate model Tag name:string
+$ bin/rails generate model Tag name:string
-$ rails generate model Tagging tag:references article:references
+$ bin/rails generate model Tagging tag:references article:references
-$ rake db:migrate
+$ bin/rake db:migrate
 {% endterminal %}

 ### Expressing Relationships